ajxs/ajxs-elf-as/README.md

 The specified target name corresponds to the directories and files contained within the `as/arch/...` directory.

+The lexer is currently configured for a syntax resembling MIPS assembly, with register operands prefixed with the `$` symbol.
+In the future the lexer may be modified to support a more generic assembler syntax, or make this architecture configurable, but currently there are no plans to modify this.

 ## What does not work (yet)
 - Does not support subsections.